Last updated on August 13, 2020

 - Split cards

-WotC announced that Amonkhet Remastered will feature all the set-defining mechanics and cards, so you can expect to see these make a return:
+WotC announced that Amonkhet Remastered will feature all the set-defining mechanics and cards, so all these are making a return:

 Wildfire Eternal | Illustration by Magali Villeneuve